Intentional Integrity cover art

 Buy Now for ₹323.00

 Defining integrity is difficult.
-Once understood as ‘telling the truth and keeping your word’, it was about following not just the letter but the spirit of the law.
-However, at a time when workplaces are becoming more diverse, global and connected, silence about integrity creates ambiguities about right and wrong that make everyone uncertain, opening the door for the minority of people to rationalise selfish behaviour.
+Once understood as ‘telling the truth and keeping your word,’ it was about following not just the letter but the spirit of the law.
+However, at a time when workplaces are becoming more diverse, global, and connected, silence about integrity creates ambiguities about right and wrong that make everyone uncertain, opening the door for the minority of people to rationalize selfish behaviour.
 Meanwhile, trust in most traditional institutions is at an all-time low and there’s a dark cloud hovering over technology.
-And this is precisely where companies come in; as people’s faith in establishments deteriorates, they’re turning to their employer for stability.
+And this is precisely where companies come in; as peoples’ faith in establishments deteriorates, they’re turning to their employer for stability.

 Critic Reviews

-"Smart, practical advice for anyone looking to do good and do well."
-(Reid Hoffman, co-founder of Linkedin and author of Blitzscaling)
+An insider who's combined doing good with doing business well in two iconic Silicon Valley companies.
+His book contains smart, practical advice for anyone looking to do good and do well (Reid Hoffman, co-founder of Linkedin and author of Blitzscaling)